aemann01/diet_calculus/02-damage_downscaling/README.md

 ```

-Now the you can run the R notebook 04-DamageProfilerDownsampling_Experiment_Visualisation.md.Rmd to see the visualisation of these.
+Now the you can view the R notebook
+`results/04-DamageProfilerDownsampling_Experiment_Visualisation.Rmd` to see the
+commands used for the visualisation of these.